candy-kingdom/summary/docs/DocCommentLiteral.md

 ```

 ### LeadingTrivia
-The leading trivia of the literal that is not included in the <paramref name="Value"/>(i.e. space characters, newlines).
+The leading trivia of the literal that is not included in the `Value`(i.e. space characters, newlines).

 ```cs
 public string LeadingTrivia { get; }